jdhmtl/dir-diff/README.md

 # Dir Diff

-Display file name diffs of two directories.
+Display file name diffs between two directories.

 The intended use case is to easily spot missing files across directories expected to contain the same files in different formats.